-Avoidance of Conflicts of Interest
+Avoidance of conflicts of interest

 All members of the CADTH pCODR Expert Review Committee must comply with the pCODR Conflict of Interest Guidelines; individual conflict of interest statements for each member are posted on the CADTH website and pERC members have an obligation to disclose conflicts on an ongoing basis.
-For the review of nivolumab/ipilimumab plus PDC, through their declarations, one member had a real, potential, or perceived conflict and based on application of the pCODR Conflict of Interest Guidelines, this member was excluded from voting.
+For the review of nivolumab/ipilimumab plus PDC, through their declarations, one member had a real, potential, or perceived conflict and based on application of the pCODR Conflict of Interest Guidelines, this member was excluded from voting on the Initial Recommendation.